joana92/java-concept/java_concept.md

   - only public and protected access modifiers can be accessed in child class

 + multiple inheritance
-  - Java does not support multiple inheritance
+  - _*Java does not support multiple inheritance*_ (Java can only inherite one class but it can implement multi-interfaces)
   - diamond problem
   - use of multiple interfaces (or extend a class and implement some interfaces)